ICTU/netbox_slm/README.md

 <<collapsed>>
 ```

-Now you can run commands from the netbox_slm repository like this;
+Now you can run commands from the netbox repository like this;

 ```
 $ cd netbox/netbox